SITraN's donor-powered timeline of hope

 Together you helped to raise £2m to fund the Sheffield Scanner.
 Determined fundraisers even took on a 50-mile Big Walk challenge to help our researchers see inside the body like never before.
 This transformative tool has changed how we diagnose and track conditions like dementia and Parkinson’s, turning your support into real-time discovery.

-2024–2026: Expanding neuroscience research
+2021–2026: Expanding neuroscience research

 2027 and beyond: Leading the way

 Early next year, the next chapter of SITraN begins — thanks to you.
-This isn’t just about more space; it’s about more breakthroughs.
+The expansion isn’t just about more space; it’s about more breakthroughs.
 By funding facilities for discovery research, drug screening and clinical trials you will directly accelerate new treatments.
 Because of your commitment, Sheffield will continue to lead the way in neuroscience research, bringing the reality of life-changing therapies one step closer.

 Pamela Shaw portrait